Santhosh-Ganesan2004/Air-Quality-Monitoring-System/README.md

    - Reading sensor data
    - Sending data to the Blynk server
 3. Update the `ssid`, `password`, and `BLYNK_AUTH_TOKEN` in the script.
+4. Setup a Google Firebase database and and add the url to the `main.py`.

 ### Running the System
 1. Upload the `main.py` script to the ESP32 using Thonny IDE.
 2. Monitor the sensor readings in real time via the Blynk app.
 3. Receive alerts when gas or temperature levels exceed the thresholds.
+4. Every value recorded gets stored in the Firebase database.

 ---